Electricity-Aware Bid Format for Coordinated Heat and Electricity Market Clearing: Towards an electricity-aware heat market

-{ We introduce an electricity-aware bid selection mechanism for the proposed electricity-aware bid format.
-This mechanism aims at selecting the \textit{valid} bids of heat market participants which minimize the operating cost of the overall heat system while anticipating their impact on the participation of CHPs and HPs in the sequential heat and electricity markets.
-Once the valid bids have been selected, CHPs and HPs participate in the sequential heat and electricity markets by solely submitting this set of valid bids, in the form of independent price-quantity pairs.
-This sequence of bid selection and market clearing is highlighted in Figure \ref{fig:EABS}.
+Once the bid selection mechanism has selected the valid bids, CHPs and HPs can participate in the day-ahead heat market by solely submitting their valid bids, in the form of independent price-quantity pairs.
+Once their heat dispatch is fixed in the heat market, CHPs and HPs can then participate in the day-ahead electricity market, in which they adjust their minimum and maximum electricity outputs.
+This sequence of bid selection and market clearing is highlighted in Fig. \ref{fig:EABS}.
 As isolated heat networks may interface with the same electricity market zones, this electricity-aware bid selection mechanism must coordinate the bids of CHPs and HPs across multiple heat market zones.
-Therefore, the proposed mechanism is solved centrally, as illustrated in Figure \ref{fig:EABS}.
-As a result, this electricity-aware mechanism coordinates the participation of these units in both heat and electricity markets, while the heat and electricity market-clearing mechanisms remain unchanged, as illustrated in Figure \ref{fig:EABS}.}
+Therefore, the proposed mechanism is solved centrally, as illustrated in Fig. \ref{fig:EABS}.
+As a result, this electricity-aware mechanism coordinates the participation of these units in both heat and electricity markets while the heat and electricity market-clearing mechanisms remain unchanged.

-The proposed mechanism is built upon a Stackelberg game with a single leader and multiple followers.
-The leader is the heat unit commitment and bid selection problem that determines the on/off commitment decisions in the heat sector, while anticipating the reaction of the followers, i.e., the sequential heat and electricity market-clearing problems.
-The action of the leader constrains the reaction of the follower, and, in return, the reaction of the followers impacts the objective function of the leader.
-In our case, the commitment decisions of heat producers affect the sequential heat and electricity market-clearing problems.
-In return, the heat dispatch of CHPs and HPs impacts the operating cost of the heat system in the heat unit commitment problem.
-Additionally, day-ahead electricity prices affect the marginal heat production costs and the profitability of CHPs and HPs.
-This is accounted for in the heat bid selection mechanism in the form of bid-validity conditions \eqref{eq:bid_validity}, which enforce cost recovery for all market participants.
+The proposed bid selection mechanism is built upon a Stackelberg game with a single leader and multiple followers.
+The leader is the heat system operator solving a bid selection problem that determines the validity of the bids of CHPs and HPs by anticipating the reaction of the followers, i.e., the sequential heat and electricity market clearings.
+The action of the leader constrains the reaction of the followers, and, in return, the reaction of the followers impacts the objective function of the leader.
+In our case, the selected bids affect the bids submitted in the heat market.
+In return, the dispatch of CHPs and HPs in the heat market affects the operating cost of the heat system in the objective of the bid selection mechanism, and the day-ahead electricity prices impact the bid-validity constraints.